Google unveils Android P features, Google Assistant updates and more

 Google Assistant gets more voices

 It's the only voice assistant without a human name, but Google Assistant is finally serving up more personality.
-Starting now, Google's voice assistant has six new voices, including a gender neutral option and one from John Legend.
-He won't be able to tell you the news or weather, but he recorded a series of custom responses.
-For example, he'll gladly sing you "Happy Birthday," if you ask.
+Starting now, Google's voice assistant has six new voices and one from John Legend coming later this year.
+Legend's voice will gladly sing you "Happy Birthday," in addition to regular Google Assistant responses.

 The coolest new Google Assistant feature will launch later this summer.
 It will place phone calls for you and accomplish simple tasks, such as making an appointment.
 In theory, the assistant will interact as naturally as a real human, and the hair salon or dentist will have no idea they're not talking to a real person.